Sunscreens

 The FDA has not said these chemicals are unsafe but has asked the industry to provide additional information on 12 sunscreen ingredients to validate their safety and effectiveness.

-It concluded octocrylene is safe as a UV filter up to 10% on its own or in combination with other UV filters (however, it shouldn’t exceed 9% in a propellant spray), and homosalate is safe as a UV filter up to 7.34%.
-However, the commission also raised concerns about certain levels of oxybenzone (also called benzophenone-3), although it noted this evidence is “inconclusive”, and about 4-MBC (4-methylbenzylidene camphor).
+octocrylene is safe as a UV filter up to 10% on its own or in combination with other UV filters (however, it shouldn’t exceed 9% in a propellant spray)

 NZDSI’s website states some chemical ingredients have been found to be systematically absorbed after regular use.
-The society said that, although there are no known harms, further study is required to confirm this.
+The society said that, although there are no known harms, further research is required to confirm this.
 It also stated studies in humans have been reassuring, with no evidence for endocrine effects.

 A spokesperson for NZDSI said UV radiation is the major contributor to skin ageing and cancers.
 “Sunscreens are an important part of sun protection.
 They can be used safely, and their benefits far outweigh the small chance of side effects.
 By covering up more, less sunscreen is required, further reducing any risk of chemical absorption.”